The priority deadline to apply is December 1, 2023.

 - Non-refundable audition fee of $20

-Note: Applicants will not be required to submit transcripts or letters of recommendations during this phase of the application process.
+Note: Applicants will not be required to submit transcripts during this phase of the application process.
 If you are invited to attend our Callback Weekend, you will be asked to provide these materials.
-The GRE is not required to be considered for our MFA in Acting.
+The GRE and letters of recommendation are not required to be considered for our MFA in Acting.

-All students wishing to be considered for our MFA in Acting program must audition.
-Prior to your arrival, you should have prepared two (2) contrasting monologues: one classical and one contemporary.
-Each monologue should be no longer than two-minutes each.
+All students wishing to be considered for our MFA in Acting program must complete an audition.
+Prior to your arrival, please prepare two (2) contrasting monologues: one classical and one contemporary.
+Each monologue should be no longer than two (2) minutes.

 Callback Weekend Information

-The School of Dramatic Arts welcomes all MFA applicants to join us on our audition tour.
-To secure an audition, please visit SlideRoom.
+The USC School of Dramatic Arts welcomes all MFA applicants to join us on our audition tour.

 Submit a FAFSA application (optional)